FusionbaseHQ/fusionbase-python/README.md

 pip install fusionbase
 ```

-If you want to use all features, you must make sure that pandas and numpy are installed.
+If you want to use all features and be able to retrieve the data directly as pandas dataframes, you must make sure that pandas and numpy are installed.

 ```bash
 pip install pandas